JHumphreys89/security_plus/domains/domain_one.md

 #### Phishing

-* A form of social engineering where attackers deceive people into revealing senstive information or installing malware such as ransomware.
+* A form of social engineering where attackers deceive people into revealing sensitive information or installing malware such as ransomware.
 * Often delivered through email, text, etc.
-* Often noticable issues with spelling, fonts, graphics.
+* Often noticeable issues with spelling, fonts, graphics.

 #### Smishing